pydrake.systems.controllers

 - property simulator_config

-For continuous-time dynamical systems, the Riccati equation is solved by the Simulator (running backwards in time).
+- For continuous-time finite-horizon LQR, the Riccati differential equation is solved by the Simulator (running backwards in time).
 Use this parameter to configure the simulator (e.g. choose non-default integrator or integrator parameters).

 - property u0

-A nominal input trajectory.
-The system is linearized about this trajectory. u0 must be defined over the entire interval, [t0, tf].
+- A nominal input trajectory.
+The system is linearized about this trajectory. u0 must be defined over the entire interval [t0, tf] for the continuous-time case, or at least over the sample times for the discrete-time case.
 If null, then u0 is taken to be a constant trajectory (whose value is specified by the context passed into the LQR method).

 - property ud